havk64/holbertonschool-datastructures_algorithms/0x03-binary_trees/README.md

         ==14720== For counts of detected and suppressed errors, rerun with: -v ==14720== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)

+### 29. Big O #BST

+The [115-O](115-O) file has the answer to the question:

+> What are the average time complexities of those operations on a Binary Search Tree (one answer per line):

+- Inserting the value n
+- Removing the node with the value n
+- Searching for a node in a BST of size n